wilcoxen-courses/e170-func/README.md

     1. Creates a variable called `val` and sets it to 0.

-    1. Loops through `cashflow` and for each payment does the following:
+    1. Loops through `cashflow` using `payment` as the loop variable.
+For each `payment`, the loop should do the following:

         1. Uses the values of the payment's `t` and `amt` attributes to compute the PV of the payment using the interest rate `r`.